neotest-java

 This will automatically download and verify the JUnit Platform Console Standalone JAR from Maven Central with SHA-256 checksum verification.

-The plugin will detect if you have an older JUnit version installed and prompt you to upgrade to the latest version.
+The plugin will detect if you have an older JUnit version installed and prompt you to upgrade.

 ⚙️ Configuration